 - 1. On Rudder test:

 - a.
 Use Rudder web interface to prepare your policy;

 - b.
 Create an archive;

 - c. git push to the central repository;

 - 2. On Rudder production:

 - a. git pull from the central repository;

 - b.
-Use Rudder web interface to reload techniques and import the qualified archive.
+Use Rudder web interface to import the qualified archive.